edgedb/edgedb/docs/edgeql/ddl/links.rst

         * ``AFTER <parent>`` -- insert parent(s) after an existing
           *parent*.

+    :eql:synopsis:`SET SINGLE`
+        Change the maximum cardinality of the link set to *one*.
+Only valid for concrete links.

+    :eql:synopsis:`SET MULTI`
+        Change the maximum cardinality of the link set to *greater then one*.
+        Only valid for concrete links;

+    :eql:synopsis:`ALTER TARGET <typename> [, ...]`
+        Change the target type of the link to the specified type or a union of types.
+Only valid for concrete links.

     :eql:synopsis:`SET ATTRIBUTE <attribute> := <value>;`
         Set link item's *attribute* to *value*.
         See :eql:stmt:`SET ATTRIBUTE` for details.